Luxshan2000/dravida-kavacham/Readme.md

 ## 🙌 Acknowledgements

-Special thanks to the contributors and the open-source community for making this project possible!
+Special thanks to the dataset authors and owners for providing the valuable resources that made this project possible!

 ---